vexchange/governance/README.md

 ### Parameters set for Vexchange

 - `VEX::totalSupply`: set at 100 million
-- `GovernorAlpha::quorumVotes`: set at 3% of initial supply of VEX
+- `GovernorAlpha::quorumVotes`: set at 3% of configured total supply of VEX
-- `GovernorAlpha::proposalThreshold`: set at 0.1% of initial supply of VEX
+- `GovernorAlpha::proposalThreshold`: set at 0.1% of configured total supply of VEX
 - `GovernorAlpha::votingPeriod`: set at 7 days
 - `Timelock::delay`: set at 2 days